Why use SSO?

 Your team can sign in two ways:

-https://juicer.io/sso/login?account=YOUR-ACCOUNT-SLUG(this is a dummy link, please share the link from your Juicer SSO page), and users are taken straight to your IdP (useful for bookmarks or Slack pinning)
+https://juicer.io/sso/login?account=YOUR-ACCOUNT-SLUG(this is a placeholder, share the actual link from your Juicer SSO page), and users are taken straight to your IdP.
+Useful for bookmarks or Slack pinning.

 Enforce SSO (optional)